RadziooT/Cyberventure/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+We present our group project for our Internet Technologies course.

+What can you expect when playing the game?

-Online Flappy Bird type game with global leaderboard.
-In this type of game you play as a bird trying to dodge obstacles.
+New approach to Online Flappy Bird type game with global leaderboard.
+You'll experience interesting music and graphics with customizable challenges.
 The further you go, the more points you get.
 Try to survive as long as possible.

 <!-- ROADMAP -->
 ## Roadmap